SublimeText/LaTeXTools/README.markdown

 Settings
 --------

 LaTeXTools supports user-defined settings.
 The settings file is called `LaTeXTools.sublime-settings`.
 One copy resides in the LaTeXTools plugin directory and **must not be edited**.
 You can however create a copy in your `User` directory, either manually or using the `Settings - User` option in the `Preferences | Package Settings | LaTeXTools` submenu, as described at the top of this README.
-You can also use the "Reconfigure and migrate settings" command from the Command Palette or from the same submenu.
+You can also use the "Reset user settings to default" command from the Command Palette or from the same submenu.

-If you ever want to revert your settings to their default state, just invoke the Reconfigure and migrate settings" command again, as above.
+If you ever want to revert your settings to their default state, just invoke the Reset user settings to default" command again, as above.

 *Warning*:  in general, tweaking options can cause breakage.
 For instance, if on Linux you change the default `python2` setting (empty by default) to a non-existent binary, forward and inverse search will stop working.
 With great power comes great responsibility!
 If you think you have found a bug, *delete your settings file in the `User` directory and rerun the `latextools_migrate` command before reporting it!* Thanks :-)